cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

         encryption: AES256
 ```

-The encryption can be configured directly in your bucket, and if
+You can configure the encryption directly in your bucket, and the operator
-you don't specify otherwise in the cluster, the operator will use
-that one.
+will use it unless you override it in the cluster configuration.

 ## Recovery

-The data uploaded to the object storage can be used to bootstrap a
+You can use the data uploaded to the object storage to bootstrap a
 new cluster from a backup.
-The operator will orchestrate the restore
+The operator will orchestrate the recovery
 process using the `barman-cloud-restore` tool.

 When a backup is completed, the corresponding Kubernetes resource will